davidpacold/Airia-Powered-Slackbot/README.md

 In the browser:
 1. Click "Create New App"
 2. Choose "From scratch"
-3. Enter "Airia Bot" for name, select your workspace, and click "Create App"
+3. Enter "AI Assistant" for name, select your workspace, and click "Create App"

 #### 7.2 Configure App Features